-(d) Failure to Produce.
+Subdivision (d).
 Sanctions for non-production are left generally to the discretion of the court.
 Rule 16 of the Rules of Criminal Procedure and Rule 37 of the Rules of Civil Procedure suggest appropriate sanctions.
 But the rule recognizes both the sensitive nature of some government files, especially those used in criminal cases, and the importance in criminal litigation of treating the defendant fairly, e.g., by making all potentially exculpatory evidence available to the defendant.
 Unlike the Federal Rule, Alaska Rule 612 allows the court in its discretion to dismiss a prosecution for failure to comply with this rule.
 In some situations striking the testimony may be woefully inadequate.
 For example, if the defense calls a government officer or agent or witness associated with the government, who has personal knowledge of the facts of a case, to obtain evidence helpful to the defense, counsel for the defense may wish to attack the witness by showing that he is parroting information provided by the prosecutor.
 A successful attack might well be followed by the elicitation of facts helpful to the defense.
 If the prosecutor should refuse to disclose writings or objects used to refresh the witness' recollection despite a finding that disclosure is required in the interests of justice, dismissal may be the only appropriate remedy.
 Striking the testimony of the witness may deny the defendant helpful evidence, and declaring a mistrial will not help the defendant get the possibly exculpatory material.
-Moreover, unnecessary granting of a mistrial may violate the double jeopardy clause of the United States Constitution.
-See United States v.
-Jorn, 400 U.S. 470, 27 L.Ed.2d 543 (1971).
+Moreover, unnecessary granting of a mistrial may violate the double jeopardy clause of the United States Consti-See United States v.
+Jorn, 400 U.S. 470, 27 L.Ed.2d 543 tution.
+(1971).
 Consequently, Rule 612 allows dismissal of the prosecution as a sanction for refusal to comply with the order of the court if the court determines that justice requires dismissal.
 Dismissal is, however, a drastic remedy and ought not be invoked until all alternatives have been assessed and deemed insufficient to remedy harm occasioned by the refusal to comply.
 Where the government's refusal is coupled with an effort to seek and obtain interlocutory relief by way of a petition for review or otherwise, dismissal ought not be entered without permitting the government an opportunity to exhaust that avenue of relief.
+RULE 613.
+PRIOR INCONSISTENT STATEMENTS, BIAS AND INTEREST the Federal Rules never explicitly state that inconsistent statements are admissible and never mention bias or interest as impeachment tools.
+Alaska Rule 613 specifically states that evidence of prior inconsistent statements and evidence of bias or interest are permissible ways of impeaching a witness.
+This subdivision governs methods of impeachment and is not intended to alter the rule in Beavers v.
+State, 492 P.2d 88 (Alaska 1971), allowing impeachment evidence to be considered as substantive evidence.